tjodelberg/verilog-mode-quickstart/README.md

 All the configuration files to setup verilog-mode for vim with an example testbench.

+**What you need to run verilog-mode for vim.**
+  1. Vim plugin manager.
+I use Vundle.
+(Optional but helpful)
+  2. Emacs
+  3. Verilog-mode plugin for Emacs.
+  4. Verilog-mode plugin for Vim.

+All of this is already configured in the `.vimrc_example` and the `elisp` folder included in this repo.

 **Quick start:**
   1. Get Vundle by running this command: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
   2. Clone this repo to your home directry: `git clone https://github.com/tjodelberg/verilog-mode-quickstart ~/`